 What is Say how much money?

-Your client is presented with U.S. dollar bills and coins.
-They must calculate how much money is displayed on the screen.
-When your patient is ready, they can hit the “start” button to record their response.
+You are presented with U.S. dollar bills and coins.
+You must calculate how much money is displayed on the screen.
+When you are ready, you can hit the “start” button to record your response.
 The program will analyze the response and mark as correct or incorrect.
-Patients can listen to their response and compare it to the correct answer.
-They can try again, if necessary.
+You can listen to your response and compare it to the correct answer.
+You can also try again, if necessary.

 How is Say how much money Leveled?

 There are 4 levels to Say how much money.
 They are: